ChatScript/ChatScript/WIKI/ChatScript-Json.md

 	[2] = an array of 2 values
 	[3] = an empty array

-Note that arrays can hold values of different types (since really everything internally is a text type).
-The JSON types are array, object, number, string
+Note that arrays can hold values of different types.
-(enclosed in doublequotes), and primitives (text without doublequotes that cannot contain any whitespace).
 Array values are ordered and always retain that order.
 A JSON object is a list of key-value pairs separated by commas and placed within curly braces `{}`, e.g.,

 ```json